THE WOMEN BEHIND THE STILLS

 It was not just her ability to hide her illegal distilling that made her a famous character.
 It was the fact she did it with such aplomb and respect for her neighbours.
 Stories go that when Helen discovered the gaugers were on their way to do inspections, she would raise a red flag or hang out her washing to alert her neighbours and the prochahs, or boys who would run messages around the district, would see the signal and run to tell others.
 Then, she would invite the gaugers in, give them a bed for the night and wish them well on their way the next morning.
 You’ve got to admire her cheek!

 Stories also go that she would walk all the way to Elgin – some 20 miles away – with bladders of whisky tied up underneath her skirts to sell on to willing consumers.
-The quality of her spirit was recognised early on so that by the time licences were being granted to distilleries such as Glenlivet (as it was known then, without a ‘The’), she did not need to put that name before her product, unlike many in the region which would have used Glenlivet as a prefix to give their spirit more credibility.
+The quality of her spirit was recognised early on so that by the time licences were being granted to distilleries such as Glenlivet (as it was known then, without its famous prefix, ‘The’), she did not need to put that name before her product, unlike many in the region which would have used Glenlivet as a prefix to give their spirit more credibility.

 Helen outlived her husband by 39 years, reaching the incredibly ripe old age of 98.
 Not only did she run the distillery but she also managed to have eight children and 56 grandchildren.

 But while she remained – it is said – of good mind until her death, it was her daughter-in-law who eventually took on the reins.
 Elizabeth was the wife of Helen’s son, Lewis, who had run the distillery in the late 1860s, increasing its output from 240 gallons a week to 500.
-When he died prematurely in 1872, it was Elizabeth who took on running the distillery.
+When he died prematurely in 1872, it was Elizabeth who took up the running of the distillery.

 According to Barnard: “Mrs Lewis Cumming personally conducted the business for nearly seventeen years, and to her efforts alone is the continued success of the distillery entirely due.
 It was this lady who enlarged the distillery in 1884, previous to which time the plant could only make 500 gallons per week; after she had made the alterations and extensive additions the new distillery turned out 1,680 gallons.
 As a book-keeper and correspondent, Mrs Cumming has not, in her own sex, an equal in this country.”
 Actually, Elizabeth rebuilt the primitive set-up in 1884 completely, selling the old stills and waterwheel to William Grant, who was planning to build his family distillery, called Glenfiddich, in Dufftown.
 By then, Cardhu had established itself as a favourite of blenders, but was also available as a single malt in London as early as 1888.